Kitbashery/.github/.github/CONTRIBUTING.md

    [field: SerializeField, Tooltip("Your tooltip text.")] public bool myVariable { get; set; } = false;
   ```
   This is typically done to expose an property to Unity's event system without adding additional boilerplate code.
-However note that the property name will appear in camelCase both in the inspector (Unity 2021+ only) and when referenced in code.
+However note that the property name will appear in camelCase both in the inspector (Unity 2021+) and when referenced in code.

   ---
 After putting in a pull request it is helpful (but not necessary) to also document them by putting in a pull request to The documentation repo and update the docs.
 Doing so however does not mean your additions/changes will be accepted so it may be best to add docs after your changes have been merged or let an official developer document the changes.